 Once we have received your request for us to do any of the above, we will contact you within one calendar month either to confirm that we have carried out your request or why we have not.
 In some cases we will not have to process your request, or will not be able to.
 We will still contact you within 30 days to explain to you why this is the case.

-If you are not satisfied with our resolution of your concern then please contact the Information Commissioner’s Office on 03301239765
+If you are not satisfied with our resolution of your concern then please contact the Information Commissioner’s Office (ICO) on 0303 123 1113 or visit the ICO website www.ico.org.uk

 Our site may, from time to time, contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies or your use of those websites.